 - Out-of-state instructors: If a state does not have adequate in-state DRE instructors and there is a need for out-of-state instructors, the state coordinator should contact the IACP for assistance.

-- DRE school manuals and materials: State coordinators are required to print their own manuals, which can be located on the Members Only link on the DECP.org website
+- DRE school manuals and materials: State coordinators are required to print their own manuals, which can be located in the secure State Coordinator community page.

 - Student equipment: A variety of specialized equipment is required for each DRE student in order to complete the training.
 Equipment purchases should be made in compliance with local or state purchasing procedures.